The Real New Testament Church

 Most often, the usage of the phrase the “day of the Lord” occurs in the writings of the Old Testament prophets and refers to a monumental event in the future.
 It can be inclusive of both judgment and blessing. (cf. Isaiah 2:11; 2:17, 20; 3:7, 18, 4:1-6; 10:20, 27; 11:10; 12:1, 4; 24:21; 25:9; 26:1; Jeremiah 30:7-8; Joel 1:15; 2:1, 11; 3:14-18; Amos 5:18, 20; 9:11; Zephaniah 1:7, 14; Zechariah 2:11; 3:10; 9:16; 1 Thessalonians 5:2; 2 Thessalonians 1:10; 2 Timothy 4:8; 2 Peter 3:10; et al.)

-The judgment and blessing associated with the future; monumental “day of the Lord” encompasses a number of significant events.
-It is inclusive of the period of judgment popularly referred to as the “Tribulation”, the Second Coming of Christ, the regeneration of the earth and subsequent millennial reign of Christ.
+The judgment and blessing associated with the future; monumental “day of the Lord” encompasses several momentous events.
+It is inclusive of the period of judgment popularly referred to as the “Tribulation,” the Second Coming of Christ, the regeneration of the earth, and subsequent millennial reign of Christ.

 Vertical Divider